 Monitor group was acquired by Deloitte in 2012.
-The group was founded by six entrepreneurs including the creator of Porters Five Forces, Michael Porter.
-The group is headquartered in Cambridge, MA.
-It has its own distinct strategy and leadership providing strategy consulting services to the senior management of major organizations and governments.
+The group was founded by six entrepreneurs - including the creator of Porter's Five Forces, Michael Porter.
+Contributing to the cluster of consulting firms in the area, Monitor Group is headquartered in Cambridge, MA.
+It has its own distinct approach in providing strategy consulting services to the senior management of major organizations and governments.

 Revenue: $1.3 Billion

 Strategy&, as the name suggests, focuses on strategy consulting.
 The firm was formerly known and well-respected as Booz and Company, but in 2014 they were acquired by PwC and are now part of that wider professional services network - and thus a part of the Big Four.
 Strategy& is headquartered in New York with over 3,000 employees spread across 61 offices worldwide.
 Strategy& thus has its own distinct global footprint, but this global reach is magnified by being part of the wider PwC network.

 7. Oliver Wyman

 Oliver Wyman is well known for their focus on banking and financial services.
 The firm is headquartered in New York and has an extensive network of offices in 27 countries, making them a highly desirable employer.
 Outside the MBB and Big 4 firms, it becomes harder to compare firms absolutely.
 However, Oliver Wyman is typically ranked among the ten best consultancies.

 Read our full overview of Oliver Wyman here.